text-machine-lab/similarity-loss/README.md

 # Similarity-based reconstruction losses
-based on the paper "Similarity-Based Reconstruction Loss for Meaning Representation", EMNLP-2018
+based on the paper "Kovaleva, O., Rumshisky, A. and Romanov, A., 2018.
+Similarity-Based Reconstruction Loss for Meaning Representation.
+EMNLP 2018" BibTex: https://bit.ly/2zufchE

 ## Description
 PyTorch implementation of the autoencoder that uses word similarities for the reconstruction of the input sentences.